punnayansaha07/debug-utility/README.md

 ## Migration from `debug`

-`debug-utility` is designed to be a drop-in replacement for the `debug` package:
+`debug-better` is designed to be a drop-in replacement for the `debug` package:

 ```typescript
 // Before